arangodb/docs/3.10/aql/functions-arangosearch.md

 - **normalize** (bool, _optional_): specifies whether scores should be normalized.
 The default is *false*.
 - returns **score** (number): computed ranking value

+{% hint 'info' %}
+The Analyzers used for indexing document attributes must have the `"frequency"` feature enabled.
+The `TFIDF()` function will otherwise return a score of 0.
+It is recommended that the Analyzers have the `"norm"` feature enabled, too.
+{% endhint %}

 #### Example: Sorting by default `TFIDF()` score